Uni Arge: Bibliography

 Uni Arge is an educated journalist from The Danish School of Journalism in Aarhus, Denmark, and has for many years worked for different Faroese media sources, both as employed and free-lance, also during his years as an international footballer.
 In 2004, he published his first book "Komin er nú onnur øld", analysing various political and social aspects of life on the Faroes.
 In 2011, he published his second book Framtíðin kallar (Future is calling).
-Since then he has written five more books.
+Since then he has written nine more books.